enigmosity/learn-aws/developer-associate/exam-questions.md

     2. upload object parts
     3. after all parts uploaded, complete multipart

+### S3 Inventory

+- if you notice a significant increase in the number of HTTP 503-slow down responses received for Amazon S3 PUT or DELETE object requests to a bucket that has versioning enabled, you might have one or more objects in the bucket for which there are millions of versions.
+When you have objects with millions of versions, S3 automatically throttles requests to the bucket to protext the customer from an excessive amount of request traffic, which could potentially impede other requests made to the same bucket.
+To determine which S3 objects have millions of version, use S3 Inventory.
+It generates a report that provides a flat file list of the objects in a bucket

 ### CORS

 - use CORS to get information from between S3 buckets.
 Using bucket policies opens up access to the entire bucket which is sub-optimal